mrasus16112/pipescript/README.md

 ### What does "only and into" mean?

 It lets you specify where to put the return value.
 In the example above, the result Add Number And Return's Number will go into cell(\`firstcell\`).
+If you specify "null", the return value will be trapped in the depths of hell for all eternity.

+### Do procedures have to have a return value?

+Yes, but they can also return null if you are a not a functional member of society.

 ## Control Flow 1: If?